elastic/elastic-otel-node/packages/opentelemetry-node/docs/get-started.md

 <!--
 Goal of this doc:
-The user is able to successfully see data from their Node application make it to the Elastic UI via the Elastic Distribution for OpenTelemetry Node.js
+The user is able to successfully see data from their Node application make it to the Elastic UI via the Elastic Distribution of OpenTelemetry Node.js

 Assumptions we're comfortable making about the reader:
 * They are familiar with Elastic